Athlete's foot is an infection of the feet caused by fungus. The medical term is tinea pedis, or ringworm of the foot.

 Call your provider right away if:

-- Your foot is swollen and warm to the touch, especially if there are red streaks.
+- Your foot is swollen and warm to the touch, especially if there are red streaks or pain.
 These are signs of a possible bacterial infection.
 Other signs include pus, drainage, and fever.

 - Athlete's foot symptoms do not go away within 2 to 4 weeks of self-care treatments.